- Things to Do

 - Plan Your Trip

-Celebrate the long weekend with these top seven tips of fun Memorial Day things to do in Flagstaff, Arizona to kick-off the summer season.
+Celebrate the long weekend with these top 10 tips and fun things to do in Flagstaff, Arizona to kick-off the summer season.

-1. It’s no secret bucket list items are rising to the top of to-do lists.
-Consider this accomplished.
-Visit Grand Canyon National Park with an easy one-cup of coffee and only 80 miles drive from Flagstaff.
-Tip: Start with breakfast in Flagstaff, drive to the South Rim entrance, rent a bike at Bright Angel Bicycle and then head back to Flagstaff for dinner and stargazing at Lowell Observatory.
+It’s no secret bucket list items are rising to the top of to-do lists.
+Visit Grand Canyon National Park with an easy, one cup of coffee and 80 mile drive from Flagstaff and consider this accomplished.

-7. Enjoy spectacular sunsets and wildlife watching at Lake Mary.
+Enjoy spectacular sunsets and wildlife watching at Lake Mary.
 Flagstaff is home to diverse terrain with sightings of elk and deer as well as bald eagles, wild turkeys and migratory birds.
-Tip: Support wildlife conservation at Mother Road Brewery.
-Did you know Mother Road Brewery partners with Arizona Game and Fish to support critical conservation work with a “Conserve and Protect Golden-Ale?”
+End the evening with a pint of craft beer at Mother Road Brewery.

 Discover FlagstaffSend An Email